container-storage-interface/spec/spec.md

       // node before retrying with exponential back off.
       VOLUME_ALREADY_PUBLISHED = 5;

-      // Indicates that a node corresponding to the specified `NodeID`
+      // Indicates that a node corresponding to the specified node ID
       // does not exist.
       //
-      // Recovery behavior: Caller SHOULD verify that the `NodeID` is
+      // Recovery behavior: Caller SHOULD verify that the node ID is
       // correct and that the node is available and has not been
       // terminated or deleted before retrying with exponential backoff.
       NODE_DOES_NOT_EXIST = 6;